4 Best Surf Fishing Lures: Best of the Baits

 Retrieve

 My best advice for this one is to make it your own, use your imagination, and envision what your lure looks like while it’s swimming.
 Spend some time in shallow water, watching how the lure reacts to certain twitches and speeds and go from there.
-I always like a slow retrieve and I don’t use many twitches and jerks, but many other successful anglers do.
+I always like a slow retrieve and sometimes I add some twitches and jerks.
+Many other successful anglers have differing views from on another, further supporting the notion to “make it your own”.

 Action

 The name of this lure says it all.
 Fat, Impact Swing.
 It’s a fatter lure and it’s got a really strong swing to it.
 More dramatic than most other swimbaits, the Keitech’s action is one of this lure’s best features.
-It will generally hold it’s desired action at slower retrieves than the LC can.
+It will generally hold it’s desired action at slower retrieves than the LC can (mostly because it’s a swimbait).

 Casting

 Casting depends on the angler of course, but it also depends on what size jig-head you use.
-I like the half-ounce jighead from Warbaits and I also like fishing the Texas Rig with a half-ounce bullet weight.
-Sled heads are another option worth exploring.
+I used to like the half-ounce jighead from Warbaits a lot.
+At this point, I almost strictly stick to fishing the Texas Rig with a 1/2 oz or 1/4 oz bullet weight.

 Specs